mhwewe/WarFrame-Prices/README.md

 What I learned:

-ALWAYS set the correct names in Qt Designer before copieng everything so you dont have to rename 198 labels and buttons ect...
+ALWAYS set the correct names in Qt Designer before copying everything so you dont have to rename 198 labels and buttons ect...

 use OOP